hvmvis/hvmvis.github.io/readme.md

 - `command enter` to toggle code view
 - https://hvmvis.github.io?@main=({(a,R)(a,b)}(b,R)) add `?` + formula to the url to visaualize the any net

+## contribution

+please make sure minimal amount of code is added.
+Goal is to keep this repo lean and mean >:(